RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_basics.md

 - In the subscriber callback, take the speed and steering angle from the incoming message, multiply both by 3, and publish the new values via another `AckermannDriveStamped` message to a topic named `drive_relay`.

 ## 6: Creating a launch file and a parameter file
-**Deliverable 3**: create a launch file `lab1_launch.py` that launches both of the nodes we've created.
+Create a launch file `lab1_launch.py` that launches both of the nodes we've created.
 If you want, you could also set the parameter for the `talker` node in this launch file.

 ## 7: ROS 2 commands